 Question 3a.
-Look at your Excel worksheet and find the record for Alfano's Pizza.
-How is Excel ® displaying your TOPEN value in the cell?
-How is Excel ® storing your TOPEN value in the spreadsheet?
-Also, is midnight stored as the beginning of a day or the end of a day?
+Look at your Excel worksheet.
+How are your datetime values displayed in their cells?
+How are your datetime values stored in their cells?
+Is midnight stored as the beginning of a day or the end of a day?

 Question 3b.
 Look at your geodatabase table.
 How are your datetime values displayed and stored in their cells?
-Is midnight still stored as the beginning of a day or the end of a day?
+Is midnight stored as the beginning of a day or the end of a day?